 Regulating soil temperature during winter months is important.
 Mulch helps keep plants dormant, preventing new growth during warm spells in winter.
 While we all enjoy an occasional balmy day during chilly months, unprotected plants that break dormancy experience winter dieback when temperatures plunge to freezing again.

 Mulch also helps prevent soil heaving, which occurs during temperature fluctuations.
-Repeated freezes and thaws makes the soil expand and contract—or “heave.”
+Freezes and thaws makes the soil expand and contract—or “heave.”
 Heaving loosens the plant’s roots, pushing it to the surface where the crown and roots may be exposed to freezing temperatures and drying, damaging winds.
 A thick layer of mulch prevents heaving and maintains soil moisture, protecting the plant from winter’s damaging elements.

 In cold climates, a deep blanket of snow also serves as a “mulch,” protecting beds from extreme temperature fluctuations.
 However, weather is unpredictable and snow melts, so consider adding an alternative mulch to protect your plants.